hth313/OS4/doc/partialKeys.rst

 module.
 The ``parseNumber`` routine can be used for requesting decimal numbers.
 This can prompt for a given number of digits and has an accept predicate, making it possible to check the input to be in a specific range, i.e. 0--511 or 1--31.
-Impossible input is detected early which causes a blink.
+Impossible input is detected as soon as possible, resulting in refused input and a display blink.

 .. code-block:: ca65